MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-use-azure-ai-services-azure-database-postgresql.md

   LIMIT 10;
   ```

 1. When issues need attention, staff can focus on the most negative reviews first, ordered by how negative they are.
-To identify the most negative reviews, run the following SQL commands.
+To identify the most negative reviews, run the following SQL commands (this one could take a moment to run, depending on the number of reviews and the available quota for sentiment analysis calls).

   ```sql
   WITH s AS (